semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 # How to connect Semgrep and DefectDojo

 [DefectDojo](https://www.defectdojo.com/) is a well-known vulnerability management tool.
 It allows you to gather security issues from tools like Semgrep and more.
-By integrating Semgrep findings into DefectDojo, security teams gain additional insight into the security posture of their systems.
+By integrating Semgrep findings into DefectDojo, security teams can gather security issues from multiple tools into one place and more effectively monitor their security posture.

 ## Starting with integration
 Integrating Semgrep with DefectDojo means dumping findings detected by Semgrep into DefectDojo.